The Real Value of a Herb Garden

-Because I initially didn't want the expense of an automated drip system I found self-watering pots terrific because it gave me a back up for when I was time challenged.
+And if you don't want the expense of an automated drip system self-watering are a good compromise for the time challenged.

-But I later put in a drip system linked to a timer, which helped ensure all my plants survived well during dry weather.
-And this really improved my results.
+When I did this it really improved my results.
 In hindsight, I'd set this system up earlier than later, as now my herbs basically look after themselves.
 And if you have a patio area such a system would be ideal.

 If you have limited space, pots or vertical walls, may work for you.
 Or you might have a sunny, well-drained spot in the garden where herbs suitable for Mediterranean foods grow well.